jsharf/AIviate/README.md

 AIviate
 =======

-AIviate is an autonomous drone created by modifying a Bixler V1.1 RC Airplane The microprocessor involved was previously the MBED LPC1768.
+AIviate is an autonomous drone created by modifying a Bixler V1.1 RC Airplane.
+The microprocessor involved was previously the MBED LPC1768.
 The airplane recently suffered a crash, and as a result the MBED broke.
 After reconsidering our microprocessor choice, we decided to switch to the Raspberry Pi for several